Suez Canal head says Egypt studying further expansion of waterway

 Rabie said it could raise the competitiveness of the canal and allow it to take more and bigger ships.

-The 2015 canal expansion is one of a number of mega-projects pursued under President Abdel Fattah al-Sisi that critics say have contributed to the foreign currency crunch and rising debt burden.
+The 2015 canal expansion is one of several mega-projects pursued under President Abdel Fattah al-Sisi that critics say has contributed to the foreign currency crunch and rising debt burden.

 Officials have said spending on non-essential projects would be cut as a shortage of foreign currency worsened over the past two years.